-Building an Autonomous Security Operations Center with Agentic AI
+Building an Autonomous SOC with Agentic AI and GitHub Copilot SDK

 The dream of a fully autonomous Security Operations Center (SOC) is moving closer to reality.
 In this post, we will explore the architecture of our Agentic Cybersecurity System, a Python-based platform where specialized AI agents collaborate to detect threats, respond to incidents, and manage vulnerabilities without human intervention.